kuma35/thinking-forth-jp/sphinx/chapter8.rst

 I’m not even sure whether this use of multiple exits doesn’t violate the doctrine of structured programming.
 In a loop with multiple s, all the exits bring you to a common “continue” point: the .
-But with ’s construct, you can exit the loop by jumping *past* the end of the loop, continuing at an .
+But with Sanderson’s construct, you can exit the loop by jumping *past* the end of the loop, continuing at an .
 There are two possible “continue” points.